Episode 5 - Martial Law in Nauvoo

 In the very first episode we talked about Joseph’s love for Porter.
 Where he referred to Porter as “a fellow wanderer with myself – an exile from his home.”
 And, so it is again.
 Joseph and Porter are exiles from their homes.
 What did Jesus say of himself?
 He said, “The foxes have holes, and the birds of the air have nests; but the Son of man hath not where to lay his head.”
 In a small way, Joseph and Emma Smith and Porter Rockwell where in a similar circumstance.
 They were occasionally obligated to leave with no place to lay their heads.

 The title of this podcast, “Strangers and Pilgrims” comes from the Bible – the Book of Hebrews in the New Testament.
 In the book, the author talks about Old Testament prophets like Moses and Abraham who through faith performed many great works – but were wanderers on the earth.
 They were mocked, scourged, and put into bonds and prisons.
 They were stoned, sawn asunder, and wandered in deserts and mountains.
-I look at Joseph Smith and those early Mormon converts – Porter Rockwell, Brigham Young, Emma and Hyrum Smith as strangers and pilgrims in the world.
+I look at Joseph Smith and those early converts to the Church – Porter Rockwell, Brigham Young, Emma and Hyrum Smith as strangers and pilgrims in the world.
 They were trying to live their religion.
 Trying to implement revelations from God.
 And for that were punished and fought against.

 In choosing to tell the story of the death of Joseph Smith through the framework of “strangers and pilgrims” I have chosen to highlight and revisit Joseph’s fleeing from Kirtland, and Missouri.
 His hiding from false accusations and murder attempts.
 There are, probably, numerous ways to tell the story of the Death of Joseph Smith – and different aspects of it you could highlight – different themes to pull out – but I have chosen to take the perspective that highlights him as a Stranger and Pilgrim.